 SCOTT SIMON, HOST:

-SIMON: In the world of American theater, there's Broadway, off-Broadway, the Goodman and the Guthrie, and then Harry S. Truman High in Levittown, Pennsylvania, where for four decades a drama legend named Lou Volpe has provided a kind of theatrical test kitchen for famous, even edgy shows before they become considered classics in high school theater programs.
+SIMON: In the world of American theater, there's Broadway, off-Broadway, the Goodman and the Guthrie; and then Harry S. Truman High in Levittown, Pa., where for four decades a drama legend named Lou Volpe has provided a kind of theatrical test kitchen for famous, even edgy shows, before they become considered classics in high school theater programs.

 (SOUNDBITE OF MUSICAL, "A CHORUS LINE")